 My dad liked bacon; really, really liked bacon.
 So much so that he would buy it in slab form from a mailorder outfit in Arkansas.
 I can still recall the smell of it sizzling on the flattop griddle in our tiny little farmhouse kitchen.
 He covered the entire surface with strips lined up in perfect rows.
 The heat was always low so not to spatter and make a greasy mess, but also to render out the fat more gently and make a more ideal slice of bacon.… more »

 For the past 21 years, Karen has given me the same Valentines’ Day card.
 Yes, literally, the exact same card every February 14th, the only difference is that with each passing year, a new note has been added that highlights the previous year.
 Each year I read back through everything written about our move to Nebraska, the birth of our kids, the purchase of our home, the opening of our restaurant, and this year, the battle with cancer.
-If the house ever catches fire, this card will be among the priceless treasure I would want to grab on … more »
+Although sometimes, I wish she would get me something from a site like manlymanco.com, these cards warm my heart … more »

 Congratulations to Jesse Vadnais, winner of our 1st Annual bread&cup Graphic Design Contest.
 Jesse wonderfully interpreted the logo, so much so, I thought I would print his words verbatim.